YashKarande/AI/Zoo Tour Guide Agent/Readme.md

 Deploying from source requires an Artifact Registry Docker repository to store built containers.
 A repository named [cloud-run-source-deploy] in region [europe-west1] will be created.

-3. Add the Remote MCP Server to Gemini CLI
+3. Add the Remote MCP Server to Gemini CLI.

 Once deployed, a remote MCP server, you can connect to it using various applications like Google Code Assist or Gemini CLI.
 In this section, we will establish a connection to your new remote MCP server using Gemini CLI.
 This is for testing and Demo purpose.